CydeSwype/wildlinksdk/README.md

 ```

-You will prompted to Sync.
-Select the Sync Now option and allow Gradle to complete the sync.
+If you are prompted to Sync, then select the Sync Now option and allow Gradle to complete the sync.

 Next, in the app module, add the Wildlink SDK to your dependencies: